probabl-ai/skore/sphinx/user_guide/reporters.rst

 3. `frame` that returns a `pandas.DataFrame` with the information contained in the display.

-We provide the :class:`EstimatorReport.metrics.summarize` method that aggregates metrics in a single dataframe, available through a :class:`~skore.Display`.
+We provide the :meth:`EstimatorReport.metrics.summarize` method that aggregates metrics in a single dataframe, available through a :class:`~skore.Display`.
 By default, a set of metrics is computed based on the type of target variable (e.g. classification or regression).
-Nevertheless, you can specify the metrics you want to compute thanks to the `metric` parameter.
-We accept different types:
+Non-default metrics can be computed by registering them with :meth:`add` followed by :meth:`summarize`.
+We accept different metric types:

 1. A string that corresponds to a scikit-learn scorer name or a built-in `skore` metric name.
 Scikit-learn metrics that require a ``neg_`` prefix (e.g.
    ``neg_mean_squared_error``) can also be passed without it (e.g.
    ``mean_squared_error``); the alias is resolved automatically.

-2. A callable,
+2. A scikit-learn scorer constructed with :func:`sklearn.metrics.make_scorer`,

-3. A scikit-learn scorer constructed with :func:`sklearn.metrics.make_scorer`.
+3. A metric callable, that takes `y_true` and `y_pred` as its first two arguments and returns a numeric score.

 Refer to the :ref:`displays` section for more details regarding the `skore` display API.
 Refer to the :ref:`estimator_metrics` section for more details on all the